topikachu/ev3dev/Set-Up-An-nfs-FileShare.md

 _Note to self: Add a picture here so it's clear what's being shared where!_

-It's dead easy, all you have to do is modify one file on the EV3 and one on your host computer.
+It's relatively easy, you just need to keep the addresses and filenames straight.
+All you have to do is modify one file on the EV3 and one on your host computer.
 Let's start with getting the computer set up.

+The instructions here are for all three platforms Linux, Windows, and OSX - just pick the one you need

 ## <a name="nfsLinuxHowTo"/> How To Do It - Linux